 August 25-31 is Be Kind to Humankind Week, an annual celebration to remind us to practice kindness.
-Here’s a daily guide of activities to help you put more good into the world, as well as suggested nonprofit organizations you can support with a donation.
+Here’s a daily guide of activities to help you put more good into the world and suggested nonprofit organizations you can support with a donation.

 Thursday: Be thoughtful

-Thursday is the day to intentionally think of those around you.
+Thursday is the day to think of those around you intentionally.
 Leave a more-generous-than-usual tip for someone who serves you.
 Write a note of appreciation on a receipt.
 Pick up somebody’s tab at the coffee shop.
 Let’s all practice intentional acts of kindness on Thoughtful Thursday.

 Consider donating to Giving Hope and Help in Lees Summitt, Missouri, here.